 - You’re NOT using the social media platforms correctly

-- You’re being over-salesy and pitchy on the platform, and that the bulk of your online followers are annoyed by it
+- You’re being over-salesy and pitchy on the platform, and the bulk of your online followers are annoyed by it

 The most important thing about managing your social media account is growth.
 You want your followers to keep on increasing.
 And the bigger they grow, the more your brand gets recognized, the greater the number of loyal customers you get to win over, and the greater the opportunity of converting even more followers.